ysdn2019/Graduates-List/graduates/taryn-jacobs.md

 ---
 path: /work/selwyn-condensed
 graduate: Taryn Jacobs
-mainimg: /assets/work/jacobs_taryn_project1_web_main.jpg
+cover: /assets/work/jacobs_taryn_project1_web_main.jpg
-thumbnailimg: /assets/work/jacobs_taryn_project1_web_thumbnail.jpg
+thumbnail: /assets/work/jacobs_taryn_project1_web_thumbnail.jpg
 title: Selwyn Condensed
 groupmembers:
-fields: Editorial, Environmental, Typography
+category: Editorial, Environmental, Typography
 mediumdimensions:
 description: Selwyn Condensed is a typeface designed to be used in the wayfinding and environmental branding at the Trent University Student Recreational Centre.
 The form of the letters takes inspiration from the forest which surrounds the Peterborough campus; as well as the spirit and athleticism of the building and students.
 digitallink: